Orthopedic and Regenerative Medicine

 After platelet rich plasma injections there are sometimes a few moments of increased pain that typically pass within a few minutes, and respond very well to topical application of ice.

-What can a patient expect to happen immediately after the injections?
+What can a patient expect to happen immediately after the Prolotherapy/PRP/Perineural injection?
 How long does it take for the condition being treated to improve?

-Immediately following the injections (prolotherapy, PIT) the patient may feel a dramatic improvement and almost complete resolution of their pain.
-This is thought to be due to the lidocaine (anesthetic in the syringe), or if PIT, to the remarkable effect of 5% dextrose on sensory nerves.
+Immediately following the injections the patient may feel a dramatic improvement and almost complete resolution of his or her pain.
+This is thought to be due to the lidocaine (anesthetic in the syringe), or in the case of perinueral injection therapy, due to the remarkable effect of 5% dextrose on sensory nerves.

-Regenerative injections are not a band aide or a “quick fix” but rather a long-lasting and potentially permanent reparative process.
+Regenerative injections are not a band-aid or a quick fix but rather a long-lasting and potentially permanent reparative process.
 It is important that the region of injection is not overused and/or re-injured during or after the treatment series.
-A general rule of thumb is 1/2 the duration and 1/2 the intensity of prior exercise regime for at least several days following the injections.
-Patient commitment to a Physical Therapy program of rehabilitative and corrective exercises is crucial to insure an optimal outcome.
-The healing process is gradual and progressive, initially may be more subtle or intermittent during the early phases but usually significant and dramatic by the completion of treatment.
+A general rule of thumb for exercise is half the duration and half the intensity of prior exercise regime for at least several days following the injections.
+In addition, commitment to a Physical Therapy program of rehabilitative and corrective exercises is crucial to insure an optimal outcome.
+The healing process is gradual and progressive, and initially healing may be more subtle or intermittent during the early phases but usually significant and dramatic by the completion of treatment.
 More endurance, less pain, and better function are typically experienced over time.

 “Tensegrity is an elision of ‘tension + integrity’.
 Buckminster Fuller, building on the highly original sculptures of Kenneth Snelson, coined the term, to indicate that the integrity of the structure derived from the balance of tension members, not the compression struts.”